mintChocolate717/projects/README.md

 # projects
-Personal Projects of Jiwoong "Alex" Choi
+This repository serves as the personal portfolio for Jiwoong "Alex" Choi